 The vernacular name „goral“ stems from the Hindi language.
 The scientific name Nemorhaedus is derived from Latin nemoralis meaning „of woods, or groves“ and haedus „young goat“.
 [1]

 The spelling of the name Nemorhaedus is controversial.
-In the original publication, 1827, Hamilton Smith used Naemorhedus [3].
-Many authors in recent years prefer Nemorhaedus [2, 3, 4].
-The correct derivation of the name (see above) would be indeed Naemorhedus.
-But Corbet & Hill (1992:270) wrote (quoted in Groves and Grubb (2011): „Subsequent variation of spelling such as the etymological correct Nemorhaedus are unjustified emendations; there is no evidence of an error in the original publication.“
+In the original publication, 1827, Hamilton Smith uses Naemorhedus [3].
+Many authors in recent years prefer Nemorhaedus [2, 3, 4] – probably because Nemorhaedus is the etymological correct version (see paragraph above).

 Spechies_identity_6